Causes of Post Traumatic Stress Disorder

 - Refugee and asylum seekers

-- Early pregnancy Loss (including miscarriage and ectopic pregnancy)
+- Pregnancy Loss (including miscarriage, stillbirth, TFMR and ectopic pregnancy)

 - Prison Employees